-Clutter is a jumble of unarranged items caused by not having a place for everything and not having everything in its place.
+A jumble of unarranged items caused by not having a place for everything and everything in its place.

-BATTLE PLAN-to get rid of the enemy, CLUTTER
+BATTLE PLAN - to get rid of the enemy CLUTTER

-- 1. Proceed by getting rid of items not used by: - Giving away-Items or clothes that have not been used for one year should be given to someone who can use them. - Throwing away-If things are not usable, discard them. - "Sell" away-Sell items that are of good quality but are no longer needed.
-They may be sold at thrift shops or secondhand stores. - 2.
-Next put away things used seasonally by placing in dead storage, such as: - · the attic. - the garage. - · the basement. - · in a box under the bed.
+- 1. Proceed by getting rid of items not used by: - Give Away-Items or clothes that have not been used for one year should be given to someone who can use them. - Throw Away-If things are not usable, they should be discarded. - "Sell" Away-Items that are of good quality but are no longer needed may be sold at thrift shops or second-hand stores. - 2.
+Next put away things used seasonally by placing in dead storage such as: - · the attic. - the garage. - · the basement. - · in a box under the bed. - 3.
+Organize remaining items by sorting according:

-- 3. Organize remaining items by sorting according to: - · the room used in. - · the place of first use. - Stacking things that are alike, such as towels or pillowcases. - Place items that are alike front to back in the cupboard.
+- · to the room used in. - to the place of first use. - by stacking things that are alike, such as towels or pillowcases. - by placing items that are alike front to back in the cupboard.